nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to list students.
-2. MATHTUTORING shows a list of students.
+2. MATHUTORING shows a list of students.
 3. Tutor requests to edit a specific student in the list.
-4. MATHTUTORING edits the student.
+4. MATHUTORING edits the student.

     Use case ends.